The science behind our Team Effectiveness survey factors

-It's this rise in teamwork that inspired us to create the Team Effectiveness survey - to provide teams with actionable insights for development.
+This rise in teamwork inspired us to create the Team Effectiveness survey.
+It was designed to provide teams with actionable insights for development.
 We've combined theory with academic and industry research to create the team effectiveness survey experience.
-What follows is a discussion of our research, and why we chose to include some factors but not others.
+What follows is a discussion of our research and why we chose to include some factors but not others.

 Secondly, we searched for the most important factors that enable effective teamwork.
-We studied contemporary academic literature and explored leading team models for insights on the characteristics and behaviors of high-performing teams.
+We studied contemporary academic literature and explored leading team models for insights into the characteristics and behaviors of high-performing teams.

-Through this we identified elements of team effectiveness that we all know and have come to expect - collaboration, clear communication, shared purpose, and operational efficiency.
-Outside of these traditional elements, we uncovered three distinct groups of behaviors that deserve more airtime in today’s world of team-oriented workplaces: psychological safety, dependability and interpersonal sensitivity.
+Through this, we identified elements of team effectiveness that we all know and have come to expect – collaboration, clear communication, shared purpose, and operational efficiency.
+Outside of these traditional elements, we uncovered three behaviors that deserve more airtime in today’s world of team-oriented workplaces: psychological safety, dependability, and interpersonal sensitivity.

 1. Psychological safety

-Organizational behavioral scientist Amy Edmondson of Harvard first introduced the construct of team psychological safety and defined it as, “A shared belief held by members of a team that the team is safe for interpersonal risk taking.”
+Organizational behavioral scientist Amy Edmondson of Harvard first introduced the construct of team psychological safety and defined it as “A shared belief held by team members that the team is safe for interpersonal risk-taking.”

 In a nutshell, team psychological safety is when team members feel safe taking interpersonal risks.
-This construct was first introduced by organizational behavioral scientist Amy Edmondson in 1999 who positively correlated its relationship to learning behavior in teams.
+This construct was first introduced by organizational behavioral scientist Amy Edmondson in 1999, who positively correlated its relationship to team learning behavior.
 An important aspect is that team psychological safety is a shared belief amongst all members.

 So how do you know if a team is strong on this construct?
 A core element is trust.
-Some behaviors you might see include team members speaking up and sharing their ideas (no matter how unpolished), team members admitting mistakes without fear of retribution and openly talking about tough issues and misunderstandings.
+Some behaviors you might see include team members speaking up and sharing their ideas (no matter how unpolished), admitting mistakes without fear of retribution, and openly discussing tough issues and misunderstandings.

-Dependability is exactly what it says - can team members rely on each other to do high quality work?
-Dependability is also about helping each other out when asked and offering to help without prompting.
+Dependability is precisely what it sounds like – can team members rely on each other to do high-quality work?
+Dependability is also about helping each other when asked and offering to help without prompting.
 And, of course, dependability is marked by team members following through with commitments and doing what they say they will do.
 Dependability builds trust in a team which in turn creates greater psychological safety.
 In fact, all three of these factors overlap and enable the development of each other within the team.

 3. Interpersonal sensitivity

 Interpersonal sensitivity is centered on demonstrating understanding and empathy.
-When this is present, team members feel that their teammates genuinely care about each other’s well-being and communication flows easily (even during times of conflict or disagreements).
-A subtle, yet very important, behavior is that team members take equal opportunities to speak during conversations.
-This behavior, known as conversational turn-taking relies on team members paying close attention to what others are saying, inviting one another in to participate and not moving off topic unless it’s cued as appropriate.
+When this is present, team members feel that their teammates genuinely care about each other’s well-being, and communication flows easily (even during conflict or disagreements).
+A subtle yet very important behavior is that team members take equal opportunities to speak during conversations.
+This behavior, known as conversational turn-taking, relies on team members paying close attention to what others are saying, inviting one another to participate, and not moving off-topic unless it’s cued as appropriate.

 How do these factors align with existing models?

-These factors have shown to be some of the strongest predictors of team effectiveness.
+These factors have been shown to be some of the strongest predictors of team effectiveness.
 In fact, Google’s Project Aristotle identified psychological safety as the number one predictor of effective team performance.
-At Culture Amp, we use a diagnostic survey to help teams to provide inward feedback to understand where they sit in relation to these factors.
+At Culture Amp, we use a diagnostic survey to help teams to provide inward feedback to understand where they sit concerning these factors.

 - “When I contribute ideas and thoughts, I believe my opinion is valued” - Psychological safety